vifreefly/procsd/README.md

 Enabled app target sample_app.target
 Reloaded configuraion (daemon-reload)
 App services were created and enabled.
 Run `start` to start them

+Note: add following line to the sudoers file (`$ sudo visudo`) if you don't want to type password each time for start/stop/restart commands: deploy ALL=NOPASSWD: /bin/systemctl start sample_app.target, /bin/systemctl stop sample_app.target, /bin/systemctl restart sample_app.target
 ```

+You can provide additional options for `create` command:
+* `--user` - name of the user, default is current _$USER_ env variable
+* `--dir` - application's working directory, default is current _$PWD_ env variable
+* `--path` - $PATH to include to the each service.
+Default is current _$PATH_ env variable
+* `--add-to-sudoers` - if option present, procsd will create sudoers rule `/etc/sudoers.d/app_name` allowing to start/stop/restart app services without password prompt.
+* `--or-restart` - if option present and servides already created, procsd will skip creation and instead call `restart` command

 ### Start application
 > Other control commands: `stop` and `restart`